-As pointed out in Section 3.3 of \cite{matrix}, a polynomial $f(v)$ is said to annihilate matrix $B$ if $f(B)=0$.
-The minimal polynomial of $B$ is the monic polynomial of minimum degree that annihilates $B$.
-The minimal polynomial $f_B(v)$ is unique and $f_B(\lambda)=0$ if and only if $\lambda$ is an eigenvalue of $B$.
-For given matrix $B$ and any monic polynomial $f(v)$, $f(B)=0$ if and only if there exists monic polynomial $h(v)$ such that $f(v)=h(v)f_B(v)$ where $f_B(v)$ is the minimal polynomial of $B$.
-For polynomial $f(v)$ such that $f(B)=0$, all the eigenvalues of $B$ are the roots of $f(v)$.
+A polynomial function $f(v)$ annihilates matrix $B$ if $f(B)=0$ (Section 3.3 in \cite{matrix}).
+The minimal polynomial of matrix $B$, $f_B(v)$, is the monic polynomial of minimum degree that annihilates $B$. $f_B(v)$ is unique and $f_B(\lambda)=0$ if and only if $\lambda$ is an eigenvalue of matrix $B$.
+Given any monic polynomial $f(v)$ and matrix $B$, $f(B)=0$ if and only if there is a monic polynomial $h(v)$ such that $f(v)=h(v)f_B(v)$ ($f_B(v)$ is the minimal polynomial of matrix $B$).
+So for any monic polynomial $f(v)$ with $f(B)=0$, each eigenvalue of $B$ is $f(v)$'s root.